ndrean/live_map/README.md

 TODO: explain!!

+Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received at content.js:2:155799 at main.js:2:225523

 - update the map when running the query ??
 - modal for participants status by event (list of names for pending/confirmed instead of a <td> for readability)
 - more queries in the table: selection by user and by status